Temporary (Not Benefit Eligible) • Archbold Station

 Overview

-Archbold is a not-for-profit biological field station devoted to ecological research, conservation, and education located in south-central Florida.
-Archbold’s 20,000 acres of natural areas encompass outstanding examples of Florida ecosystems with many endemic, imperiled species, as well as a working cattle ranch.
+Archbold is a not-for-profit biological field station whose mission is to build and share the scientific knowledge needed to protect the life, lands, and waters of the heart of Florida, and beyond.
+We are devoted to ecological research, conservation, and education, and our 20,000 acres of natural areas encompass outstanding examples of Florida ecosystems with many endemic, imperiled species, as well as a working cattle ranch.
 Our staff of about 65 works across eight research programs oriented toward four priority areas: saving the rarest of the rare species and ecosystems; sustaining natural and working grasslands; connecting large landscapes and wildlife corridors; and addressing climate change.
 We engage with many visiting scientists, interns, and collaborators to address these research priorities, sustain our long-term studies, and maintain a dynamic scientific community.

 The purpose of the visiting scholar program is to invite and encourage early career scientists (graduate students and post-docs) to conduct research at Archbold and contribute to Archbold’s vibrant research community.
-Previous recipients have worked on research questions across various ecosystems (e.g., scrub, grasslands, wetlands), organisms (e.g., plants, scrub jays, herps, mammals), and subdisciplines (e.g., population ecology, behavioral ecology, agroecology).
+Previous recipients have worked on research questions across various ecosystems (e.g., scrub, grasslands, wetlands), organisms (e.g., plants, birds, herps, mammals, microbes), and subdisciplines (e.g., population ecology, behavioral ecology, agroecology).
 We welcome applications regardless of the applicant’s familiarity with or prior experience working at Archbold.

 Applications will be judged on a combination of relevance to Archbold’s mission, intellectual merit, feasibility, and broader impacts for conservation and education.